 *This post may include affiliate links.
-We get a commission if you sign up with a partner; this commission is at no cost to you.(Last Updated On: February 15, 2019)
+We get a commission if you sign up with a partner; this commission is at no cost to you.(Last Updated On: May 5, 2020)

 Now, let’s get to it!

 100+ Things to Do When You’re Stuck at Home

 1. Clean your house while social distancing.
 There’s nothing better than waking up to freshness, especially when you’re stuck inside for days on end.
 Tackle cleaning one room at a time and get the whole family involved.
 If you need help with organizing, Marie Kondo (the organization Goddess) has a best-seller The Life-Changing Magic of Tidying Up can help.
 Nothing like some light reading when you’re stuck inside.

 2. Try meal prepping to save time in the evenings.
 Meal prepping is great for a multitude of reasons.
 It can help you health-wise if you’re trying to trim down.
 Meal prepping helps you portion meals to cut down on overeating.
 Who’s else is not trying to gain weight while stuck at home?

 3. Cook a healthy meal using ingredients from your pantry.
 Because we have to now.
 See what you can scrape together that’s healthy from what you have.
 If you need help, do an online search for some healthy meals with your ingredients.
 And if you don’t have all of the ingredients you need, you can order from Instacart, and groceries can be at your door within an hour.
 Get started with Instacart at this link.

 4. Do the laundry.
 Laundry is often last on our to-do list.
 Have some laundry to do?
 Put in a few loads while you’re reading this list.